poonchuanan/tp/docs/DeveloperGuide.md

 <br>

-#### 3.2.2 Design Considerations
+#### 4.3.2 Design Considerations

 Aspect: How to add activity

->Alternative 1(current choice): Using single letter words as tags for input commands. (e.g. add f/ jelly c/ 100 d/ 2020-11-09)
+>Current choice: Using single letter words as tags for input commands. (e.g. add f/ jelly c/ 100 d/ 2020-11-09)
 >* Pros: Faster and shorter input keys for user.
 >* Cons: Have to ensure that user is clear on what tags to input.

->Alternative 2: Using full words as tags for input commands. (e.g. add food/ XXX calorie/ XXX date/ XXX)
+>Alternative: Using full words as tags for input commands. (e.g. add food/ XXX calorie/ XXX date/ XXX)
 >* Pros: Tags are obvious in what input is expected.
 >* Cons: More wordy input needed from user.

 <br>
 <br>

-### 3.3 Listing feature for find and list commands
+### 4.4 Listing feature for find and list commands

 The listing mechanism used by `ListCommand` and `FindCommand` to display the required list of activities is facilitated by the lastSeenList of class `ActivityList`.
 The following operations could be applied to the lastSeenList which would change the actual data in the database: